 In contrast, graphene as a carbon nanosheet material is monumentally more expensive, requiring the mining of graphite that has caused extensive pollution alerts in many areas of the world, including many rural provinces in China and India.
 In addition, chemicals used in graphite mining are toxic and extremely harmful to people who are processing the material.

 The carbon nanosheet application in itself is derived from heating up hemp bast fibers for 24 hours, allowing the nanosheets to flake off the fibers.
 This is an ideal production scenario, considering these fibers are deemed as waste materials that most manufacturers consider a by-product.

-Hemp derived carbon nanosheets are expected to be used in much wider applications than supercapacitors, including water and air purification.
-Mitlin said that he plans to have the business to have “graphene performance at activated carbon prices”.
+Hemp-derived carbon nanosheets are expected to be used in much wider applications than supercapacitors, including water and air purification.
+Mitlin said that he plans to have the business have “graphene performance at activated carbon prices”.
 The profitability of hemp carbon nanosheets is not limited only to manufacturers but to farmers as well, as their waste products can be converted to a renewable source of energy.

 Under Clarkson University Professor David Mitlin, some hemp-based supercapacitors have been tested to produce as much as 12 watt-hours per kilogram, outperforming current commercial models by a factor of 2 to 3, and while operating under freezing temperatures of upwards to 200 degrees Fahrenheit (93.3 °C).
 Though hemp carbon nanosheets cannot do everything that graphene does, it is acknowledged to store energy in equivalent efficiency at a fraction of current costs, between 500 to 1000 USD per metric ton.